chef/chef-web-docs/chef_master/source/chef_repo.rst

 **Ignore top-level Subversion data**

 If Subversion is being used as the version source control application, it is important not to upload certain files that Subversion uses to maintain the version history of each file.
-This is because the chef-client will never use it while configuring nodes, plus the amount of data in an upload that includes top-level Subversion data could be significant.
+This is because the Chef Infra Client will never use it while configuring nodes, plus the amount of data in an upload that includes top-level Subversion data could be significant.

 To prevent the upload of top-level Subversion data, add something like the following to the chefignore file: